 How to serve this?

 Eat it instead of cereal in a bowl of milk.
-Use it as a topping in Yogurt Parfait, which is my favorite way to eat it.
+Use it as a topping in an Acai Bowl or Yogurt Parfait, which is my favorite way to eat it.
 Use it as a crunchy topping in Fruit Salads or even green salads.
 You can even enjoy it on its own as a snack.
 Use it as a topping for muffins, before baking.
 They are incredible on my Banana Muffins and Applesauce Muffins.
 Toss it in your favorite trail mix.
-You can even it toss it on top of your smoothie bowls and ice creams.
+You can even it toss it on top of chopped fruit, your smoothie bowls, and ice creams.

 Tips and techniques